Lab #1: Snow depth and SWE at different scale-lengths, and in different land cover types

 At breakfast, students are briefed of the day's events.
 These range from visits with avalanche forecasters to a full day of data collection and field work with a local snow scientist.
 Each evening, students gather for dinner, which often includes or is followed by a guest speaker.
 Students will spend some time each day reading articles and writing daily observations in a field journal.
 The last full day in town is reserved for students to finish writing their essays and to prepare their presentations.
 That evening following dinner, presentations are given to the instructor, fellow students, and usually to a few locals who were involved in the class.

-In addition to regular UCCS tuition fees, the trip costs each student approximately $800.00.
-This estimate includes breakfasts and dinners, lodging, rental vehicles and fuel, speaker fees, meeting spaces, lodging and (most) meal tips, and course materials.
+In addition to regular UCCS tuition fees, the trip costs each student approximately $1,200.00.
+This estimate includes breakfasts and dinners, lodging, transportation, CSAS support, meeting spaces, and course materials.

 These can be rented from UCCS.